JusJae/ms3_logapp/README.md

 - Coolors:
     This online colour palette selector tool was used to see what colour would work well on the site.

-- Canva:
- Used to design the logo and 404 error page image.

-- Pexels
-    Pexels was used throughout the site as they are copyright and royalty-free stock images and videos.

-- Mindflow
- Used to create the flowchart diagram of the user journey through the app.

 - Google Fonts:
     The fonts where selected from and imported to style the text on the site.